-UCSF SEP leads a range of programs for SFUSD K-12 teachers.
-These programs include classroom-based partnerships, courses and seminars, and school site-based professional learning communities.
+The UC San Francico SEP leads a range of programs for SFUSD K-12 teachers.
+These programs include classroom-based partnerships, and courses and seminars.
 Supporting all of this work are the Daly Ralston Resource Center, a lending library of materials to support hands-on science learning, and SEPLessons, an online database of lessons developed by SEP staff and participants.

 Teachers and volunteers are partnered on the basis of school site characteristics, volunteer backgrounds and language proficiencies, and scheduling constraints.
 UCSF volunteers are a diverse group consisting of doctoral students, postdoctoral fellows, students from the professional schools of medicine, pharmacy, dentistry, nursing, and physical therapy, research assistants, and faculty.
 Your scientist partners will have a strong general science background as well as detailed expertise in a particular field of science.
 In addition, they will have first-hand experience with science process skills and investigative approaches to science, therefore making them an excellent resource for planning hands-on lessons.

 Teachers in our partnership programs are mentors to the scientist volunteers, providing guidance about many aspects of teaching, such as the age-appropriateness and accessibility of the lessons, strategies to engage students, as well as classroom and materials management.
 After a lesson, teachers can provide constructive feedback and help facilitate reflection about the teaching.